9elmaz9/OCA_1Z04-808_OCP_1Z0_815/README.md

 ---

-# Java Interview Questions and Answers
+# Java  Questions and Answers

 ## 1. What are the main features of Java?
 **Answer:** Java has several key features: